ltebean/Ship/README.md

 `ship-server` will listen on the specified port and serve static files from the static.root

-#### Public static resources
+#### Publish static resources
 First you need to install `ship-cli`

 Then use `ship config -h serverHost` to tell ship where the server is.

-`Ship` handles file version using content hash exension approach, if you are using gulp, you can use gulp-rev to rename all the files, then your package.json, tell ship your build dir(just append it into your package.json):
+`Ship` handles file version using content hash exension approach, if you are using gulp, you can use gulp-rev to rename all the files, then in your package.json, tell ship the location of your build dir and rev-manefest.json:

 ```
 "ship": {